Gman-Superfly/PSON_Sparse_Coherence_Recovery/Sparse_Coherence_Recovery_via_PSON_V1.md

 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

 **You are free to:**
-- **Share** — copy and redistribute the material in any medium or format
+- **Share:** copy and redistribute the material in any medium or format
-- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially
+- **Adapt:** remix, transform, and build upon the material for any purpose, even commercially

 **Under the following terms:**
-- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- **Attribution:** You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 See citation section below.